ChocoShell/Non-Linear-SAR-Processing/README.txt

 2. Add CUDA notes to Matlab code for code audit.                    | Done

 3. Test cuFFT to see how it works.
-    - Make sure FFT on sRaw and ifft on sRaw return the same result | Later
+    - Make sure FFT on sRaw and ifft on sRaw return the same result | Later-->

 4. CUDA stuff:
     - fftshift  - Needs to be implemented, need to sync threads     | Done